zorglub42/OSA/README.md

 Note:
 - Your local installation folder will be created by install.sh if it does not exists
-- Application is pre-configured to be installed in  /usr/local/nursery/ApplianceManager

 		Ex:
 			./install.sh -m /usr/local/ApplianceManager